TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 Introduction Package
    Example: “The official TYPO3 Introduction Package is a great place to start”

+Local editing and rendering with Docker is used to describe the workflow of editing locally.

 reStructuredText
    This is an official spelling.
 Alternate word: **reST**, but this may be confused